calebcsimmons/LeetHub_Sync/README.md

 ## Installation

-1. Navigate to the Chrome Web Store and add LeetHub Sync to Chrome! https://chromewebstore.google.com/detail/leethub-sync/lgpbjdbepciblkallimlmjajfioghdde?hl=en-US&utm_source=ext_sidebar
+1. Navigate to the Chrome Web Store and add LeetHub Sync to Chrome!

+   https://chromewebstore.google.com/detail/leethub-sync/lgpbjdbepciblkallimlmjajfioghdde?hl=en-US&utm_source=ext_sidebar

 ## Usage

-1. **Open the Extension:** Click on the LeetCode Submission Syncer icon in your Chrome toolbar.
+1. **Open the Extension:** Click on the LeetHub Sync icon in your Chrome toolbar.

 2. **Configure Settings:**
     - Click on the settings icon.
     - Enter your GitHub Token and Repository URL.
     - Ensure the Github Repository URL.
     - Click "Update Configuration" to save your settings.

 3. **Sync Submissions:**
     - Use the "Sync Last Submission" button to sync your latest LeetCode submission.
     - Use the "Sync Last 20 Submissions" button to sync your most recent 20 submissions.
     - Enable "Auto Sync" for automatic syncing when the LeetCode "submit" button is clicked!

 4. **View Status:** The popup will display success or error messages based on the sync status.

 ## File Structure